 What is Test Data Management

 Test Data Management (TDM) is a critical aspect of the software development and testing process.
 Poor test data can miss critical bugs, delay releases, and frustrate engineering teams.
-Test data management aims to effectively handle and control the test data for use in testing, which means that it should:
+If you’re wondering, what is Test Data Management?
+The answer is that it’s a way to effectively handle and control the test data for use in testing, which means that it should:

 The Role of Test Data in Software Testing